fmi/java-course/homeworks/02-spacescanner/README.md

     Map<String, Optional<String>> getWikiPageForRocket();

     /**
-     * Returns the wiki pages for the rockets used in the N most expensive missions.
+     * Returns the wiki pages for the rockets used in most expensive missions.
      * If there are no missions, return an empty list.
      *
      * @param n             the number of missions to be returned